Adamdad/Adamdad.github.io/_pages/about.md

 ### 💥 Hiring! 💥

 I am looking for self-motivated Ph.D. students, postdocs, and research assistants for Spring/Fall 2026.
 For more details, please see [Opening](https://adamdad.github.io/opening).
-If you are interested in working with me, feel free to reach out via email with your resume.
+If you are interested in working with me, feel free to reach out via email at **x3yang@outlook.com** with your resume.

+*PS: Please do not use my NUS email as it will be expiring soon!*

 <!-- My current research interest lies in **Deep Model Reuse** and its Applications: